edelstorm-documentation/english/docs/wordpress/plugins.md

 ## Really simple SSL

-!!! info "Really simple SSL"
+!!! question "Really simple SSL"

     We are about to install Really simple SSL.
 This tools automatically detect your settings and configures your website to work in HTTPS (see <a href="/help/glossary/#https" target="_blank">Glossary</a>).